Biodiversity

 All business units and their critical suppliers monitor and validate their mitigation plans and actions annually, with a disclosure through BJC Annual Sustainability Report or the company website.
 The mitigation plans and actions are reviewed for their accuracy, efficiency and effectiveness, as well as for the next year planning.
 For the operational sites located in the industrial estates, the industrial estates also have their biodiversity and water risks mitigation plans reviewed and updated regularly.
 This is to maintain their quality of utilities service excellence for all sites operating in their areas.

-Throughout 2023, BJC continued to actively monitors potential biodiversity impacts from operations on all manufacturing oriented operations to minimize biodiversity impacts to surrounding ecosystems.
+Throughout 2024, BJC continued to actively monitors potential biodiversity impacts from operations on all manufacturing oriented operations to minimize biodiversity impacts to surrounding ecosystems.

 Engagement with Stakeholders on biodiversity

-Planting Big Trees For Our House
+Planting Big Trees for Our House

 Biodiversity Documents